As always, there you are with two equations staring you dead in the face.

-Now, image playing a game of Connect Four.
+Now, imagine playing a game of Connect Four.
 In Connect Four, we take a disk-shaped game piece and drop it into the vertical game board.
 Then the game pieces stack up on top of one another.
-Building a matrix is similar in that we stack the equations on top of each other within the matrix brackets.
+Building a matrix is similar: we stack the equations on top of each other within the matrix brackets.

-If we were to take the above equations and place them into the matrix, they'd look like this:
+If we were to take the above equations and place them into a couple matrices, they'd look like this:

-That's all a matrix really is—a grid of the numbers and variables that make up equations.
+That's all a matrix really is—a grid of numbers and/or variables.
 Because matrices are so stylish, they wear brackets.
 Each number or variable inside the brackets is called an entry.

-The rows of a matrix are the horizontal number groups, so in this matrix
+The rows of a matrix are the horizontal number groups.
+Take a gander at this matrix:

 Sometimes we have to identify entries in matrices in ways that designate where they are.
 Take this example again:

-This is a 2 × 3 matrix, since we put the vertical size first.
-This is also how they name the coordinates of each entry in the matrix.
+This is a 2 × 3 matrix, since we always put the number of rows first.
+This is also how we name the coordinates of each entry in the matrix.
 Any given entry (let's call an entry e for now) has a location inside the matrix.
-For every entry it has a row location (r) and column location (c).
-Then each entry is noted like this:
+Since every entry has a row location (r) and column location (c), each entry is noted like this:

 A square matrix has the same number of rows and columns.
 (They don't get invited to many parties.)
 Here's an example:

-Zero matrices can have any shape or size.
-They're just matrices full o' zeros.
+A zero matrix can have any shape or size.
+It's just a matrix full o' zeros.
 (And you thought the squares were the life of the party.)